xwu36/financial_exchange_prototype_v2/README.md

 "mac":"command": "bazel build --cxxopt='-std=c++11' src/main:main -c dbg --spawn_strategy=standalone"
 ```

-- Run this in the root of your workspace:
+- Run this in the root of your workspace to find the target of `bazel-cpp-template` symlink that Bazel creates based on [this mapping](https://docs.bazel.build/versions/master/output_directories.html):
 ```
 readlink -n bazel-cpp-template
 ```